 This mind game is interactive and imaginative — it’s a journey through the lands of Personal Zen that have been affected by negativity.
 Your objective in this unique mind game is to restore the land back to its serene beauty and calmness.
 This attention to positivity and how it beautifies the world around you begins to reflect in your real-life experiences.

-NeuroNation — Scientific brain training
+NeuroNation — Scientific Brain Training

-Offers monthly and yearly memberships
+App and website.
+Offers monthly and yearly memberships.

 With over 12,000,000 users worldwide, NeuroNation brain games focus on improving your brain’s performance by scientifically designing games that challenge your working (short-term) memory.
 In only 10 minutes a day, these personalized mind games strengthen your ability to remain focused, think faster, have a better memory, and achieve success in all areas of your life.

-Offers monthly and yearly memberships
+App and website.
+Offers monthly and yearly memberships.

 Happify cares about how you feel.
 They also understand your ability to take control of how you feel.
 For that, they have scientifically designed every brain game to help you to take control of this personal power and step into emotional wellbeing.

-Offers yearly subscription
+App.
+Offers yearly subscription.

 Voted Apple’s App Of The Year, Elevate aims to boost your productivity, mental clarity, and confidence in learning areas all across the board.
 Scientifically designed, Elevate motivates by allowing you to track your progress as well as compare your skills against other players (if you are the competitive type, this is appealing).